2024

 Executive Summary

-In addtion to the reported data, you are also invited to browse a summary of the current initiatives in place or planned by the organization, and why we feel these measures are important goals for the organization’s efforts to advance a more inclusive culture.
+In addition to the reported data, you are also invited to browse a summary of the current initiatives in place, and why we feel these measures are important goals for the organization’s efforts to advance a more inclusive culture.
 We hope you will agree that these initiatives and programs are valuable.
 Likewise, we hope that you will be inspired to join with us and work to make the Bluecoats Community a leader in the performing arts space.

 Meet the Diversity & Inclusion Advisory Council